Meet the Team

 Most patients don’t come in with clear answers—they come in feeling like something is wrong, but without a clear explanation why.

-I specialize in uncovering the root causes behind complex, often dismissed symptoms.
-By looking at the full picture—medical history, lifestyle, stress, and physiology—I connect the dots that are often missed in traditional care.
-My goal is not just to manage symptoms, but to help patients understand what’s happening in their bodies and why.
+Julianne specializes in uncovering the root causes behind complex, often dismissed symptoms.
+By looking at the full picture—medical history, lifestyle, stress, and physiology—She connects the dots that are often missed in traditional care.
+Her goal is not just to manage symptoms, but to help patients understand what’s happening in their bodies and why, and start to repair it.

 Patients often say, “No one has ever explained it to me like that before.”
-That clarity is central to my approach.
+That clarity is central to her approach.

-My work is both methodical and deeply personal.
-I take the time to listen, ask better questions, and create a space where patients feel truly heard—then use a structured, investigative process to guide care.
+Julianne’s work is both methodical and deeply personal.
+She takes the time to listen, ask better questions, and create a space where patients feel truly heard—then uses a structured, investigative process to guide care.

-This approach is shaped by my own experience of feeling dismissed in the healthcare system during my menopause journey.
-Those experiences reinforced my commitment to practicing medicine differently.
+This approach is shaped by her own experience of feeling dismissed in the healthcare system during her menopause journey.
+Those experiences reinforced her commitment to practicing medicine differently.

 No one should feel unheard or without answers.
-I’m here to help patients make sense of their health, restore clarity, and move forward with confidence and wellbeing.
+Julianne is here to help patients make sense of their health, restore clarity, and feel better.